Skip to main content

 Purpose

-The Principal Investigator (PI) will conduct a program of research to increase access to the general education curriculum for students with intellectual disability while participating in mentoring and training activities to develop knowledge and skills related to middle school science instruction, interventions using classroom-based support strategies, single-case design and analysis, and grant-writing.
-The PI intends to develop and test interventions designed to increase comprehension of and engagement in science content for students with an intellectual disability within an inclusive environment and increase teachers' capacity to provide such interventions.
-Students with intellectual disability generally receive limited access to inclusive science instruction, often due to a lack of support and relevant resources.
-Thus, an increased emphasis on how teachers in inclusive classrooms can more effectively provide such access is essential to promote students' science understanding.
+The principal investigator (PI) conducted a program of research to increase access to the general education curriculum for students with intellectual disability, while participating in mentoring and training activities to develop knowledge and skills related to middle school science instruction, interventions using classroom-based support strategies, mixed-method and single-case design and analysis, and grant-writing.
+Students with intellectual disability generally receive limited access to inclusive science instruction, often due to a lack of support and relevant resources and teacher perceptions of student competence.
+As such, an increased emphasis on how teachers in inclusive classrooms can more effectively provide such access is essential to promote students’ science understanding.
+To address this need, the PI developed and tested interventions designed to increase comprehension of and engagement in science content for students with an intellectual disability within an inclusive environment, while simultaneously increasing teachers’ capacity to provide such interventions.

 Project Activities